-Indigenous Arts & Craft - Glen Innes Highlands has several noted Aboriginal artists including Lloyd Gawura Hornsby, Nicholas (Nick) Levy and Adele Chapman-Burgess.
+Aboriginal Arts & Craft - Glen Innes Highlands has several noted Aboriginal artists including Lloyd Gawura Hornsby, Nicholas (Nick) Levy and Adele Chapman-Burgess.

 Local Arts, Craft & Handmade - You will find crafts that date from the area’s pioneering days – saddlers, blacksmiths and farriers.
 Discover the 12 ways to get your craft on in Glen Innes Highlands here.

 Glen Innes Highlands is traditionally a high rainfall area and that combined with a cool climate, soils and temperate pastures means we’re noted for our fine wool, lamb and beef production.

 If you love beef, lamb and pork, don’t leave Glen Innes Highlands without savouring the superb New England products from our three butchers Campbells, Hoopers and Bruce Family Butchery.

 Glen Innes Highlands’ bakeries take pride in their creativity, providing a wide range of breads, pastries and other foods.
 In Grey Street, the Glen Pie Shop’s